adaptdk/frontend/README.md

-# frontend
+# Frontend Playground
-The playground for the frontend team
+This repo contains the playground for the frontend team to do funny things